 - 5GB free disk space

-gitmust be available on the Master Node.
+gitmust be available on the Leader Node.
 See details below.

 We assume that 1 physical core is equivalent to 2 virtual/hyperthreaded CPUs (vCPUs).
 All quantities listed above are minimum requirements.

-In a distributed deployment, Workers communicate with the Master Node these ports.
-Ensure that the Master is reachable on those ports from all Workers.
+In a distributed deployment, Workers communicate with the Leader Node on these ports.
+Ensure that the Leader is reachable on those ports from all Workers.

 By default, all LogStream Worker instances listen on the following ports: